adrienabbey/homelab-workshop/README.md

 	5. Announcements and advertising.
 		- After confirming all the above, I need to have time to properly announce and advertise the workshop series.
 		- This includes Jumbotron ads, Discord announcements, and possibly email and professor's plugging it in relevant classes.
+	6. Planning, testing, prep work.
+		- I need top put together a lesson plan of sorts.
+This doesn't necessarily need to be super detailed or in-depth.
+I'll likely wing a lot of this, adapting to the needs of those attending the workshops.
+I want to focus on hands-on experiences, not lecture materials.
+		- I need to test the hardware and software I'm going to be using.
+This involves applying everything I intend to discuss in workshops before the workshop happens, giving myself time to fix any problems I might run into ahead of time.